Loading web-font TeX/Math/Italic

 Relation to ARPACK

-ARPACK is a software written in FORTRAN for solving large scale eigenvalue problems.
-The development of Spectra is much inspired by ARPACK, and as the whole name indicates, Spectra is a redesign of the ARPACK library using the C++ language.
+ARPACK is a software package written in FORTRAN for solving large scale eigenvalue problems.
+The development of Spectra is much inspired by ARPACK, and as the full name indicates, Spectra is a redesign of the ARPACK library using the C++ language.

 In fact, Spectra is based on the algorithm described in the ARPACK Users' Guide, the implicitly restarted Arnoldi/Lanczos method.
 However, it does not use the ARPACK code, and it is NOT a clone of ARPACK for C++.
 In short, Spectra implements the major algorithms in ARPACK, but Spectra provides a completely different interface, and it does not depend on ARPACK.